AdobeDocs/commerce-admin.en/help/stores-purchase/order-archive.md

 ## Export archived documents

-1. Choose the type of document you want to export.
+1. Choose the type of document that you want to export.

 1. In the upper-right menu, set **Export to:** to one of the following values: